anwarmamat/cmsc330spring20/project1/README.md

 # Project 1: Maze Solver
 CMSC 330, Spring 2019
-Due Friday, February 15th (Late Saturday, February 16th).
+Due Friday, February 11th (Late Deadline: February 12th).

-Points: 44P/28R/28S

 **This is an individual assignment.
 You must work on this project alone.**